 2 things we can keep in mind to support our child during potty training :

 Our child will eventually be out of diapers one day.
-No need to feel the pressure about it, or make him feel “wrong” in any way.
+No need to feel the pressure about it, or make him or her feel “wrong” in any way.

 Please, avoid shaming you child whatsoever.
 It can really harm, leading to anti-social behavior on the long run.
 If it’s really not working, it’s better to wait longer.